mlanza/solomode/docs/players-guide.md

 You want to play newly created solo modes.
 This guide is tailored to solo mode players.

 ## Important Dates
-* Line Up - **December 17, 2021**
+* Line Up - **December 1 - 17, 2021**
 * Derby - **January 2022**

 ## Solomode
-[Solomode](./announcement-solomode.md) is a competition in which fledgling or experienced designers create and share solo modes.
+[Solomode](./announcement-solomode.md) is a competition for fledgling or experienced designers to create and share solo modes.
 It culminates in [Derby](./announcement-derby.md), a month over which recorded plays score points for solo mode creators.
 This guide explains how to record plays.

 ## What You Do
 From the [Line Up](./categories.md) you